benkei-kuruma/error-messages-training-data/README.md

 # error-messages-training-data

-**This is not mine.
+**errors.json is not mine.
 I am just using it for experimental purposes.**

 Original author: https://github.com/jdarpinian